Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Ken Jeong

-Season 1, Episode 3 (“The Woman Who Never Died”), 2018; and Season 1, Episode 12 (“Winner Takes All") 2019
+Season 1, Episode 3 (“The Woman Who Never Died”), 2018; and Season 1, Episode 12 (“Winner Takes All"), 2019

-Jeong, a gifted comedic actor, played private investigator Luther Gillis, one of Magnum's local competitors, on two episodes in the show's first season.
+Jeong, a gifted comedic actor, played private investigator Luther Gillis, one of Magnum's local competitors, in two episodes in the show's first season.
 In the first, he fobbed off a case to Magnum in which the client wanted more information about his fiancée, who secretively had major facial reconstruction surgery.
-In the second episode, Gillis, Magnum and every other P.I. on the island competed for a $200,000 reward offered by a bail bondsman for a suspect who jumped bail.
+In the second episode, Gillis, Magnum, and every other P.I. on the island competed for a $200,000 reward offered by a bail bondsman for a suspect who jumped bail.

-His breakout roles in Hollywood hit the same year: He's played Mr. Chow in three The Hangover movies starting in 2009 and played Ben Chang in Community.
+His breakout roles in Hollywood hit the same year in 2009: He's played Mr. Chow in three The Hangover movies starting and played Ben Chang in Community.
 Among his other current and ongoing projects, he's been one of three judges on The Masked Singer.

 Elisabeth Röhm